Graduate Emphasis

 The Chicano/Latino Studies Department offers a rich interdisciplinary atmosphere to develop your research, teaching, and service interests.
 We host quarterly colloquium events featuring cutting-edge research in Chicano/Latino Studies and annually offer the Gilbert G. Gonzalez Graduate Student Research Paper prize.
 We also collaborate with graduate emphasis students to provide desired programming.
 Our faculty are happy to meet with students to discuss their research and professional development.

 We're glad you're interested and hope you take a class when you can and participate in our programs.
 You may find yourself on your way to completing the emphasis before you know it.
-To keep up to date, you can email Debbie Michel, dmichel@uci.edu, to join our mailing list.
+Join our Chicano Latino Studies Gente listserve(opens in a new tab) for the latest news from our community!